pozzo-research-group/OT2-ADT/README.md

 # OT2-ADT
 A fork of the original OT2-DOE repo, which contains a group of python modules and notebooks made for high throughput measurement and analysis of samples made through a liquid handling robot (Opentrons or OT2).
 The ADT version includes specific modules, notebooks, and designs to implement an automated diffusion testing (ADT) setup on an OT2 platform.

-    Note: As of 02/01/22 this repo is still being developed with new functions, bugs and documentation updated constantly.
-    Feel free to address issues in the issues tab or edit them yourself so long as you document and justify the change.
-    Currently the framework is still not entirely up and running as testing allows for adaptation for the groups use.

 This workflow has been designed to facilitate the testing and characterization of separations-based membranes using dual-compartment H-cells.

 ![Depiction of using the ADT workflow to assist in membrane diffusion testing.](/assets/automated_diffusion_testing.png)